intcreator/intcreator.com/public/data/pages/fine-print.md

 I am committed to producing uplifting music.
 I will not record, produce, mix, or master music that is profane, vulgar, violent, satanic, or sexual.
 I may be able to recommend a different service you can utilize if your music fits into any of these categories.

+I reserve the right to determine whether music fits into these categories.
+I also reserve the right to stop working on a project if I don't immediately realize or decide a song is not appropriate.
+If this is the case, clients may still be billed for recording or producing time, whether or not a finished product is created.

 ## Payment Policy

 Account balances must be cleared for previous visits to the studio before additional visits to the studio may be scheduled.
 Account balances must also be cleared for previous projects before additional projects may be started.